barty-s/windsurf-session-log/README.md

 - ### Fixed Bugs
 - On clicking the 'create session'/'update session'/'delete session' buttons in quick succession, multiple sessions were logged, updated and tried to be deleted.
 Put block on buttons once they've been clicked.
-- Delete Success Message wasn't displaying - found tutorial on how to create a Delete Message mixin - not working again
+- Delete Success Message wasn't displaying - found tutorial on how to create a Delete Message

 - ### Supported Screens and Browsers

 ## Deployment

-### Fork the repository on GitHub
+#### Fork the repository on GitHub

 - On the Windsurfer GitHub Repository page, click "Fork" in the top right of the page.
 A forked version of the project will appear.